Ubiquitous Energy: History

 The company’s initial technology concept was invented in 2011 at MIT (Massachusetts Institute of Technology) by Ubiquitous Energy co-founders Miles Barr, Vladmir Bulovic, and Richard Lunt.
 A proof-of-concept solar device was demonstrated with selective absorption in the near-infrared and ultraviolet parts of the solar spectrum and selective transmission in the visible part of the solar spectrum.
 Aspects of the initial concept were published in Applied Physics Letters, and the company was founded in late 2011.

 In 2012, Ubiquitous Energy used commercially available materials to develop its first transparent solar module prototypes.
 This work led to private investments and grant funding from the National Science Foundation.

 In 2014, Ubiquitous Energy relocated from the Cambridge, MA area to Silicon Valley in the San Francisco Bay Area, where it commissioned a rapid prototyping R&D line.
 From this R&D line, the company later announced a certified world record performance for transparent solar cells and the first large area 1ft x 1ft transparent solar window prototype.

 In 2018, the company announced partnerships with global glass manufacturers AGC and NSG.
 These partnerships supported the company’s development of transparent solar technology for target applications in commercial and residential window markets.

 In 2019, the company commissioned a pilot manufacturing line which enabled the company to produce standard 14” x 20” test size windows and produce transparent solar windows at this size for various installation projects starting first with the company headquarters in 2020.
 Other installations now include projects at Michigan State University, Boulder Commons in Colorado, NSG’s North American R&D headquarters in Ohio and NSG’s facility in Tokyo, Japan.

 In 2022 the company announced a partnership and strategic investment from Andersen Corporation to bring UE Power™ technology to residential windows and doors.

 Ubiquitous Energy expects to have their first transparent solar window products being produced from a US manufacturing facility in the coming years.

-Since September 2024, the official website of the company is unavailable.